ray-project/ray/doc/source/cluster/key-concepts.rst

 An alternative method is to run Ray Jobs interactively.
 For interactive development, the following methods are available:

-* Directly running a :ref:`Ray driver <ray-driver>` Ray driver on any head or worker node.
+* Directly running a driver on any head or worker node.
-* Using the Ray Client to connect remotely to the cluster within a :ref:`Ray driver <ray-driver>` script.
+* Using the Ray Client to connect remotely to the cluster within a driver script.

 For details on these workflows, refer to the :ref:`Ray Jobs guide <jobs-overview>`.